The six-phase loop

 The agent reads the codebase and produces a research note that establishes the current state, names the relevant files, identifies the existing patterns, and calls out risks.
 Input: the task description.
 Output: a markdown document of two to four pages.

 Research is the phase teams skip most often, because it produces no code and feels like overhead.
-Research is also the phase that, in my experience, has the highest leverage.
+Research is also the phase that, in my experience, has the highest leverage within the loop.
 A bad research note guarantees a bad plan, which guarantees a bad implementation.
 A good research note makes the rest of the loop dramatically easier, because the plan is grounded in the real state of the code, not in the agent's first-guess hypothesis about the state of the code.

 The research artifact is durable.
 It gets committed alongside the change.
 Six months later, when a different developer is working on adjacent code and wants to know "why is this thing structured this way," the research note is there.
 It is the institutional memory the team did not have before.